capensis/canopsis/README.md

 ## How to use ?

-A <a href="https://github.com/capensis/canopsis/wiki/Dashboard">Dashboard</a> containing <a href="https://github.com/capensis/canopsis/wiki/views">views</a> and <a href="https://github.com/capensis/canopsis/wiki/widgets">Widgets</a> is provided in order to monitor and to <a href="https://github.com/capensis/canopsis/wiki/engines">administer</a> resources.
+A Dashboard containing views and Widgets is provided in order to monitor and to administer resources.

 <img src="https://github.com/capensis/canopsis/wiki/images/dashboard.png"/>